touseefh/Hierarchical-Agents-and-Multimodal-Output/README.md

 ### Running the Agent

-The notebook allows you to run this multi-agent system.
+The notebook allows us to run this multi-agent system.
 After the agent completes its work, the notebook includes cells to both display the final Markdown report and play the generated `ai_today_podcast.wav` audio file, showcasing the full multimodal output.